What's the Big Idea?: classic and contemporary short stories

 What is the course about?

-This online literature course explores classic and contemporary short stories, from James Baldwin and Raymond Carver to T.C.
-Boyle and Sarah Hall.
+This literature course explores classic and contemporary short stories, from writers such as Herman Melville and Thomas Bernhard to Alice Monroe and Joy Williams.
 It is an opportunity for us to share our feelings about, and reactions to, a selection of classic and contemporary short stories by both major and emerging writers.

 What will we cover?